overflowerror/Pensieve/README.md

 You can add or read a diary, or you can view it's stats.

-Oh, and it's prodected with a symetric encryption from GPG (should be AES-128 or something similar string).
+Oh, and it's prodected with a symetric encryption from GPG (should be AES-128 or something similar strong).

 ## Usage